Shantytown Heritage Park: Attractions

 The township comprises two main streets lined with 30 historic buildings, including a church, and the two-storey coronation hall.
-The buildings are mostly original and transferred or re-built on site and house recreations of shops from around the late 19th century such as a bank, hotel, butcher, shoe shop, barber, carpenter, and a blacksmith.
+The buildings are mostly original and transferred or re-built on site and house recreations of shops from around the late 19th century such as a bank, hotel, butcher, shoe shop, barber, carpenter and a blacksmith.
 Some of the shops sell goods, such as traditional lollies.
-The town also contains a hospital, train station, fire station, a Masonic Lodge, a church, and a jail.
+The town also contains a hospital, train station, fire station, a Masonic Lodge, a church and a jail.

 A foundry showcases the craftsmanship, tools and techniques of ironwork via interactive displays and preserved historic equipment.

 Adjacent to the main township, a "Chinatown" area depicts the life and living environment of Chinese immigrant gold miners who had migrated to the West Coast in the 1860s from other gold fields in New Zealand as they ran dry, as well as directly from China.

 Shantytown also contains a re-created narrow-gauge bush tram line that follows a 19th-century sawmill tram track from the Shantytown train station to a stop at the Infants Creek Sawmill and a terminus 1.5 km from Shantytown for photo opportunities.
 Trains run throughout the day and are included in the admission.
 The train station is built as a 3/4 replica of original railway plans.
 Passengers can disembark at the Infants Creek Sawmill where a sluice gun is fired up to four times per day and tutored gold panning is available.
 The vintage passenger carriages are pulled by either "Gertie", an 1877 L-class steam engine from Avonside Engine Company in England, or by an 1896 improved F-class Kaitangata steam engine.

 Other attractions include having an "old time" photo in costume taken, a holographic theatre show, and a playground.
 Short bush walks around the area lead to a surveyors monument and lookout.

 The town's inter-denominational church, built in 1866, can be booked for weddings, and there is an education centre funded by the New Zealand Ministry of Education which caters for school groups wanting hands-on history education.

-Shantytown offers a cafe and souvenir shop, and is open all year round with the exception of Christmas Day.
+Shantytown has a cafe and souvenir shop, and is open all year round apart from Christmas Day.